Financial Modeling Best Practices

 5. Use test or dummy data

-- Stress test it by putting in scenarios that should cause the model to run of out cash, grow at a flat rate (no changes) and other scenarios that are easy to sense check
+- Stress test it by putting in scenarios that should cause the model to run of out cash, grow at a flat rate (no changes), or that create other scenarios that are easy to sense check.

 Inherent Tensions in Model Building

-On the other hand, small and robust models are generally easier to build, follow and audit, yet lack the degree of precision necessary for decision-making.
+On the other hand, small and robust models are generally easier to build, follow, and audit, but they lack the degree of precision necessary for decision-making.
 The best financial models work to reconcile these opposing forces, hence keeping inputs and outputs as simple as possible, while still providing sufficient details for decision-making.

 When building the inputs of your model, it is important to be mindful of the following factors:

 - Easy to use